 History of Bluetick Coonhound

-Bluetick bloodlines are said to extend back to before the founding of the country, specifically to French staghounds given to general as a present from his nice friend, the Marquis de Lafayette.
+Bluetick bloodlines are said to extend back to before the country’s founding, specifically to French staghounds given to the general as a present from his lovely friend, the Marquis de Lafayette.

 Origin: United States

 They are also recognized by the Australian National Kennel Council and the New Zealand Kennel Club.
 In April 2009, the breed was accepted by the American Kennel Club and in December 2009.

 Different names or Types